Recommended hardware

 In order to install and use SecureDrop Workstation, you will need a Qubes-Compatible computer with the following specifications:

-64-bit Intel or AMD processor with virtualization support
+64-bit Intel processor with virtualization support

 a minimum of 32GB RAM